Blog: Attention, Prof: You need a data steward for your team.

 1 https://library.ethz.ch/en/researching-and-publishing/data-management-and-policies/research-data-management/data-stewardship.html

-2 external pagehttps://www.postgraduatecenter.at/en/programs/communication-media/data-steward/
+2 external page https://www.postgraduatecenter.at/en/programs/communication-media/data-steward/

-3 external pagehttps://github.com/Global-Health-Engineering/job-descriptions/blob/main/open-science-specialist/README.md
+3 external page https://github.com/Global-Health-Engineering/job-descriptions/blob/main/open-science-specialist/README.md

 4 https://ghe.ethz.ch/open-science.html